Highway connecting Tofino and Ucluelet to rest of Vancouver Island faces nightly closures this summer - BC Local News

-The only road that connects the West Coast to Port Alberni and beyond looks like it will be shut down in both directions every night for three months this summer.
+Parksville Qualicum Beach residents planning to guide guests or make their own trip to Tofino or the west coast in the coming year may want to take extra care to plan ahead.
+The only road that connects the west woast to East Vancouver Island looks like it will be shut down in both directions every night for three months next summer.

 The project is expected to get underway in April and take about two years to complete.